Looking for Guitar Lessons in the Dallas Area?

 than steel strings would produce.

-makes it perfect for pop music—nylon’s advantage is that it
+for pop music—nylon’s advantage is that it does not demand

-does not demand attention as much as it gracefully dances through the
+attention as much as it gracefully dances through the music, which is

-music, which is why it is suited to classical compositions.
-It also makes
+why it is suited to classical compositions.
+It also makes a perfect accompaniment

 In addition to its musical strengths, the nylon offers a technique to new